- Getting Started: Beyond WordPress Theme Documentation

 NOTE: To this function properly work please make sure you install the ‘1-click import’ plugin and in addition, have your parent theme active.
 Only activate the child-theme after demo importing process.

-Documentation: Importing Beyond WordPress Theme Demo Contents
+Importing Beyond WordPress Theme Demo Contents #

 All you need to do after installing the plugins is navigate to the WP dashboard.
 Appearance.
 ‘Visualmodo Demo’.
 Click on it to import the entire demo content and have a fully equipped site from the beginning.
 Important notes: After you click on the ‘Import Demo’ button the process can take a couple of minutes according to the host performance.
-The required plugins installer will appear as a top WordPress site dashboard message to easily install process with 1-click also as soon as you activate your Visualmodo WordPress theme.
+The required plugins installer will appear as a top WordPress site dashboard message to easily install the process with 1-click also as soon as you activate your Visualmodo WordPress theme.

 Finally, after you click on the ‘Import Demo’ button the process can take a couple of minutes.
 According to the host performance.
-The one click demo content import feature can’t import icons or the slider build-in Revolution Slider.
+The one-click demo content import feature can’t import icons or the slider build-in Revolution Slider.
 Because this is plugins features.
 So, to import both of these contents simply follow this other tutorial on our site help center area:

-Beyond WordPress Theme Options (Visualmodo Panel)
+Beyond WordPress Theme Options (Visualmodo Panel) #

 In this area of your Beyond WordPress theme you can customize your site.
 Add your logos.
 Customize the fonts, place some custom codes.
 Change your site global layout.
 Change your footer text header options.
 Moreover, all your site layout using our Beyond WordPress theme.
 In addition, this area works in the same way as ‘Customize’ under ‘Appearance’ tab normally used on free WordPress themes.
 However, the theme options have much more tools.